 Ben and Zelda Cohen Fellow Ms. Anna Hájková

 Anna Hájková is a Ph.D. candidate in history at the University of Toronto.
 She received her M.A. in modern history, sociology and Great Britain studies from the Humboldt University in Berlin.
-For her Ben and Zelda Cohen Fellowship, Ms. Hájková is conducting research for her project, “The Inmate Society of Theresienstadt: A Laboratory of the Middle Class?
+For her Ben and Zelda Cohen Fellowship, Ms. Hájková conducted research for her project, “The Inmate Society of Theresienstadt: A Laboratory of the Middle Class?
 Social History of the Theresienstadt Transit Ghetto.”

 Ms. Hájková is the author of a number of articles, including “Die fabelhaften Jungs aus Theresienstadt: Junge tschechische Männer als dominante soziale Elite im Theresienstädter Ghetto” [The Fabulous Boys of Theresienstadt: Young Czech Men as a Dominant Social Elite in the Theresienstadt Ghetto] in Im Ghetto (Beiträge zur Geschichte des Nationalsozialismus, 25) (2009), “Strukturen weiblichen Verhaltens in Theresienstadt” [The Structures of Women’s Behavior in Theresienstadt] in Genozid und Geschlecht: Jüdische Frauen im nationalsozialistischen Lagersystem (2005), and “Die Juden aus den Niederlanden in Theresienstadt” [Jews from the Netherlands in Theresienstadt] in Theresienstädter Studien und Dokumente (2002).
 In addition, between 2006 and 2009 she was a co-editor of the Theresienstädter Studien und Dokumente [Theresienstadt Studies and Documents] yearbook.
 Ms. Hájková is the recipient of a variety of awards, including the Vanier SSHRC Scholarship, University of Toronto Connaught Scholarship, and a stipend of the Hamburg Foundation for Support of Science and Culture.
 A native speaker of Czech, she is also fluent in English, German and Dutch, and has language skills in Polish, Serbo-Croatian and Danish.